jdcloudcom/en/API/Virtual-Machines/Virtual-Machines/createInstances.md

             - cloud: Value range: 40-500GB, and cannot be smaller than the minimum system disk size of image; if not specified, the default is the system disk size in the image
         - Auto-delete
             - For a local disk, the default value is True, and this attribute cannot be modified
-            - For a cloud disk paid by configuration,  the default value is True, and this attribute can be modified
+            - For a cloud disk paid by configuration,  the default value is True
-            - For a cloud disk under monthly package, local disk, default value is False, and this attribute cannot be modified
     - Data Disk
         - Disk classification, data disks only support cloud
         - The type of cloud disk can be ssd or premium-hdd